kerberos-io/hub/README.md

     helm install mongodb bitnami/mongodb --values ./mongodb/values.yaml -n mongodb

-## Vernemq
+## Event broker

-Next to Kafka, we are using MQTT for bidirectional communication in the Kerberos ecosystem.
+Next to a message broker, we are using an event broker (MQTT) for bidirectional communication in the Kerberos Hub ecosystem.

+### Vernemq

 This Vernemq broker, which is horizontal scalable, allows communicating with Kerberos agents at the edge (or wherever they live) and Kerberos Vault to forward recordings from the edge into the cloud.

-We'll create a namespace for our message broker Vernemq.
+We'll create a namespace for our event broker Vernemq.

     kubectl create namespace vernemq